Helenpham1097/document/content/collections/pages/containers.md

             content:
               -
                 type: text
-                text: 'The Webslice Console puts a heap of control at your fingertips.
-Create and manage containers and servers, track current performance, assign users, and much more.
+                text: 'The Webslice Console puts a huge amount of control at your fingertips.
+Create and manage containers, servers and databases, track current performance, assign users, and much more.
 It all happens in one place.'
         template_global: /global/default_image
         default_image: console/containers-overview-light-1710813223.png
         type: highlight-item